 If a workshop is over 90 minutes long, we will take a break.
 Please make sure that children have a bottle of water with them.

 Play nice online

 Children should be careful not to shout or talk all at the same time.
 We ask that children do not eat during the workshop and that they keep their webcam still.

 High spirits are welcome, but if a child is continually disruptive, we reserve the right to exclude them from the workshop.
 No refund will be given.

-We have a Duty of Care to everyone taking part in our workshops.
-However, due to the nature of these online, remote learning workshops, parent/carers must take full responsibility for the safety and well being of their children whilst taking part in our workshops.
+We have a Duty of Care for everyone taking part in our workshops.
+However, due to the nature of these online, remote learning workshops, parents/carers must take full responsibility for the safety and well-being of their children whilst taking part in our workshops.

-By booking your child onto the workshop, you accept full responsibility for them.
+By booking your child into the workshop, you accept full responsibility for them.

 Our Duty of Care: